 Plan your questions and responses ahead of time: Since many virtual chats are timed, you’ll want to have your list of questions typed out ahead of time so you can easily paste them into the chat window when your conversations begin.
 You’ll also want to have a typed out list of responses to common questions candidates ask you so you can respond quickly as well as accurately.
 This will also help you stay consistent.

 Use all the platform features to assess a candidate: While the conversation you have with the candidate is going to tell you a lot about the candidate’s fit, make sure you are also reviewing their resume, responses to registration questions as well as their responses to any pre-screening questions.
 This should give you a 360 view of the candidate and help you make a more informed decision.

 Use candidate rating features: After your chat ends with the candidate, you’ll want to make a determination about what’s next for the candidate.
 Are they ready to move to an interview or should you pipeline them for later?
 Using rating tools like those found in the Brazen platform will help you stay organized and ensure the best candidates get your immediate attention with built in follow up features.

 Follow up: After you’ve rated a candidate, leverage the follow up features that are commonplace in online job fair platforms like email, forwarding a resume to a hiring manager, or scheduling an interview with a candidate.

-How can video make our online job fair seem more human?
+How can video make our virtual career fair seem more human?

 Leaning heavily on video in online job fairs gives candidates the next best thing to an in-person conversation, and all types of video can elevate your employer brand.
 For example, here are 6 ways you can use video in your online job fairs: